Dana Evans ties career high as Louisville beats Pitt 82-58

 Louisville smothered Pitt with strong defense all night, holding the Panthers to 30.8% shooting as a team and forcing 20 turnovers, which the Cardinals turned into 21 points off turnovers.

 Senior guard Gabbie Green almost singlehandedly kept the Panthers (5-10, 3-8) in the game.
-She scored 20 points on 7-of-12 shooting and went 5 of 8 from 3-point range.
+She scored a season-high 20 points on 7-of-12 shooting and went 5 of 8 from 3-point range.

+“I was so proud of Gabbie tonight and the things she was able to do at both ends of the floor,” Pitt head coach Lance White said.
+“She has to be that next weapon for us.”

 BIG PICTURE